 - Collaborative graphic design platforms (eg: Figma)

 You don’t need to incorporate tools from every category to start working asynchronously.
 Just decide what makes sense for your workflow, so you can avoid tool overload.
+For example, do your brainstorming sessions often revolve around a whiteboard?
+Give Figma’s virtual whiteboard platform, a spin!

 Don’t know where to start?
 In this section, we'll share four of our favorite tools that make asynchronous collaboration simpler and more enjoyable.
 These tools are also free (or freemium) and enable most types of knowledge work!
 Get ready to learn about: